 Management, players and partners of Pirates Chomutov

 Kudos to Piráti Chomutov for handling this with dignity.
-Shame on this group of their fans for living in the 17th century.
+Shame on this group of their fans.

 h/t Puck Daddy